MBCProject/mbc-markdown/defense-evasion/hidden-files-and-directories.md

 # Hidden Files and Directories

 Malware may hide files and folders to avoid detection and/or to persist on the system.
 See potential methods below.
+This is achieved by marking files or directories as hidden or by using special characters in file names to prevent them from being displayed in standard directory listings.
+By hiding files or directories, malware can evade detection from users and some security software.

 This behavior is related to Unprotect technique U1230.